FAHID-KHAN/NodeJs-Express-API-CRUD-/README.md

 run `npm install` to install the project dependencies

 ### Running the application
+- cd into src folder in bash
+- cd src
 - Start the development server by Running:

 ```bash